top of page

 A Final Word

 CoachingHope4U also supports: Not a Casserole Widow, a 501(c)3.
-We support women divorcing due to intimate betrayal by offering group support, legal education and private coaching.
-These women typically are in desperate need for financial assistance.
+We support women divorcing due to intimate betrayal by offering group support, legal education, and private coaching.
+These women typically are in desperate need of financial assistance.
 If you would like to donate to this cause, we would be grateful.
-Thank you. ~Kim
+Thank you.

 Comments